BesenbacherLab/lionheart/README.md

 The code was developed and implemented by [@ludvigolsen](https://github.com/LudvigOlsen).

-If you experience an issue with the package, please open an [issue](https://github.com/BesenbacherLab/lionheart/issues).
+If you experience an issue, please [report it](https://github.com/BesenbacherLab/lionheart/issues).

 ## Installation